keenanwoodall/asterboids/README.md

 I went for a very simple approach that's similar to the technique used in the first link.
 In addition to fading out the trail map over time, I add a little bit of displacement to where each pixel is sampled using noise.
 This essentially "moves" pixels in the trail map over time using a noise function as a flow field.
 I first tried using 2D gradient noise for the displacement, but the results were awkward.
 Rather than flowing, the pixels just awkwardly rolled along the flow map until they hit a valley and got stuck.
 I opted for using a 1d noise output and mapping it between 0 and TAU to represent an angle.
 Then each noise sample represents the rotation of a vector used to displace the pixel sample.
-This helped the pixels move more naturally over time.
+This helped the pixels move more fluidly, though I imagine it could look even better with a different type of noise.
 ```glsl
 // Use the noise float as an angle to rotate a unit vector
 float noise = snoise(noise_coord);